Romanian and Italian: are they similar or very different languages?

 Declension of nouns in Romanian: In Romanian, in certain cases, nouns are inflected to indicate grammatical case.
 More precisely, in certain cases the ending of nouns is modified to indicated the grammatical case

 In contrast to Romanian, nouns in Italian do not inflect for case grammatical cases (ref)

 Is Romanian or Italian easier to learn?

 According to the US Foreign Service Institute (FSI), both Romanian and Italian are category I languages.
-This category contains the easiest languages for English speakers to learn.
+This means that both are among the easiest languages for English speakers to learn.